theprakash97/Intro-To-Programming/f-operators/read.md

 ## Operator Precedence

-Operators precedence describes the order in which operators will be evaluated first in expressions . while the associativity in other hands, determines the direction ( typically direction occurs either left to right or right to left ) of operators if the multiple operands have the same precedence in expressions .
+Operators precedence describes the order in which operators will be evaluated first in expressions . while the associativity in other hands, determines the direction ( typically direction occurs either left to right or right to left ) of operators if the multiple operators have the same precedence in expressions .

 Operators are typically used to manipulate data of variables or literal values in programs .